 Diane Franklin – Oh wow, there’s so many.
 Obviously, with Sci-Fi, Star Wars (1977) is iconic.
 Star Wars is so American, it’s almost like part of our language.
 I think the reason why I really like Sci-Fi is because the archetypes are so specific; and there’s a good guy, a bad guy, a sidekick, and the old, wise one.
 There’s the ingenue or the somewhat helpless character – which could be male or female, it doesn’t have to be a woman.
 I love that.

-I also think that one of the reasons I like Horror too is that there’s the good and the bad, there’s that clarity.
+I also think that one of the reasons I like Horror is that there’s the good and the bad, there’s that clarity.
 When you watch it as an audience member, you root for one and are against the other.
 As an American audience, from an early age, we were taught there’s a good guy and a bad guy.
 Is this true in real life?
-There’s always good things about bad people and bad things about good people.
+There are always good things about bad people and bad things about good people.
 We don’t often like to acknowledge that, but that’s true.
 I think that’s more of an Eastern Philosophy: we’re all one.
 I have to say that I think both are true.
 From an acting standpoint, I think it’s fun to act like those characters; it’s fun to act like the bad guy.

 This is where television series actually have an advantage over film, in that, television series actually can explore the good side of a bad guy or the bad side of a good guy, because we have time to get to know them.
 Television shows like Dexter, you’re getting to know the other side of that person.
 There are a lot of shows now that we can explore human nature.
 I like that aspect of it.

 Music, by the way, Lalo Schifrin did the music for Amityville II and what I love about the music in that film, specifically, is that when I did the film we would watch the dailies.
-Dailies, during my time they were called “dailies,” where you did a scene then you got to watch it the next day before it’s…without it being cut into anything.
+Dailies (during my time they were called “dailies”) where you did a scene then you got to watch it the next day before it’s…without it being cut into anything.
 I’d watch the Dailies and there’d be no music.
 So you’d see a clock ticking or someone walking up the stairs.
 It wasn’t scary!
 It was just almost boring, why are we doing a closeup on a tablecloth or a mirror or something?
 Then I went to see the film in the theater and they added the music and it’s over.
 Once the music is added, now we’re talking about a scary film.
 Now we’re talking about how the experience of being afraid comes with sound.
 So I think sound is so important.

 My son, he’s a musician.
 He plays the upright bass and he plays Classical and he also plays Jazz, but he loves Classical.
 I think one of the things I really learned through him is how we underestimate the power of music in film and how it creates imagery.
 When you play music from a film, whether you’re watching it or not, if you’ve watched the film and you hear the music, you’re going to recreate that in your head because it is so powerful.

-CrypticRock.com – Absolutely, this what makes a film effective in a lot of ways, especially in a Horror film.
-You look at a lot of the best Horror films ever, 1973’s The Exorcist, the soundtrack is what terrifies you most, that music.
+CrypticRock.com – Absolutely, this is what makes a film effective in a lot of ways, especially in a Horror film.
+You look at a lot of the best Horror films ever, 1973’s The Exorcist, and the soundtrack is what terrifies you most, that music.
 John Carpenter’s Halloween from 1978, its soundtrack is what really made it that much more terrifying.

 CrypticRock.com – Yes, it is a very delicate balance.
 There are different techniques and different ways of making things work, but it really is an art form to put it all together.

-Diane Franklin – Thank goodness filmmakers have brought that kind of thinking into television, because there’s a lot of beautiful filmmaking going on in television and now more people can see it.
+Diane Franklin – Thank goodness filmmakers have brought that kind of thinking into television because there’s a lot of beautiful filmmaking going on in television and now more people can see it.
 If you’re a filmmaker, it’s that you have that vision.
 That I think, it’s not just directing, but that is vision.
-I think that’s what draws people who want to be filmmakers into doing it, because they see it – they see and they hear the story and how it unfolds.
+I think that’s what draws people who want to be filmmakers into doing it because they see it – they see and they hear the story and how it unfolds.

 It’s wonderful to be able to collaborate with all different kinds.
 I’m so lucky to collaborate in all different genres.
-Hopefully my career continues.
+Hopefully, my career continues.
 I’ve just, in my life, decided that I’m just going to share my life with people, put out positive thoughts, put out creative energy, and help the next generation, that’s my goal.
 Whether it’s my kids or the kids I teach.
 I teach thousands of kids; I actually teach acting to thousands of kids each week.

 No comment